rluvaton/expect-http-client-matchers/README.md

 Use `.toHaveBodyMatchObject` when checking if response body match to the expected body

-The implementation of the matcher is similar to the implementation of [expect's toMatchObject](https://jestjs.io/docs/en/expect#tomatchobjectobject) except only valid JSON values or asymmetric matchers are supported in the expected body
+The implementation of the matcher is similar to the implementation of [expect's toMatchObject](https://jestjs.io/docs/en/expect#tomatchobjectobject) except only valid JSON values or asymmetric matchers are supported in the expected body.

+`undefined` values in the expected body means that the response body should not contain the key at all (not even with null value)

 ```js
 test('passes when response body match the expected body', async () => {